csusbdt/air/README.md

 TODO: convert to captive runtime.
 Read [Packaging a captive runtime bundle for desktop computers](http://help.adobe.com/en_US/air/build/WSfffb011ac560372f709e16db131e43659b9-8000.html).

-I have a captive-osx target, but the updating does not work for this.
+I have a captive-osx target, but updating is not supported for this.

 For iOS, consider this WARNING: See [which AIR SDK versions will run which iOS versions](http://stackoverflow.com/questions/16243485/which-air-sdk-versions-will-run-which-ios-versions).